GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 | **Hardware** | Dual NVIDIA T4 GPUs |
 | **Optimizer** | AdamW ($5 \times 10^{-5}$ LR) |

 The model architecture utilizes a pre-trained ViT-Base backbone.
-During initialization, the original ImageNet classifier head was replaced with a custom linear layer specialized for 11 soil moisture classes (0–10).
+During initialization, the original ImageNet classifier head was replaced with a custom linear layer specialized for 11 soil moisture levels (0–10).
 This was confirmed by the weight initialization report, ensuring the transformer blocks were fine-tuned specifically to identify spectral diffraction patterns rather than general objects.

 ---